We’re £15,000 out of pocket after a Lloyds blunder over house sale – The Guardian

 Labour are raising awareness of the growing need to help the UK’s homeless, in a humanitarian effort to significantly reduce the number of people sleeping rough.

-Labour have addressed the major issue of homelessness around the UK, by vowing to double the number of homes that are available for use by homeless people in England, in an attempt to significantly reduce the amount of people sleeping rough on the streets.
+Labour has addressed the major issue of homelessness around the UK, by vowing to double the number of homes that are available for use by homeless people in England, in an attempt to significantly reduce the number of people sleeping rough on the streets.

 Revealed: 10 of the most unusual homes for sale in 2016 – The Telegraph